et0and/portfolio-redux/content/projects/te-wahi.md

 <br><br>

 Our second hub, now running a custom fork of [Nextra](https://github.com/shuding/nextra) and deployed via [Vercel](https://vercel.com), includes clear sections for students wanting to 3D print, laser cut or engrave something.
 The homepage was also updated to have a clearer link to the hub, as well as more information displayed on each section of the site.
-[Next.js](https://nextjs.org/) and [Tailwind](https://tailwindcss.com/) were used to develop this third iteration of the homepage to improve responsiveness, speed and reduce developement time.
+[Next.js](https://nextjs.org/) and [Tailwind](https://tailwindcss.com/) were used to develop this third iteration of the homepage to improve responsiveness, speed and reduce development time.
 A CDN was also established under "tewahi.me" to help with the safe and secure delivery of large software binaries for students, as well as host versions of tools that no longer officially exist elsewhere on the internet (such as the macOS version of Meshmixer).

 <br><br>